 The focus of educating students with disabilities at Samuel S. Gaines Academy of Emerging Technologies is INCLUSION!

-Inclusion additionally, brings general end teachers and ESE teachers together to plan for the best educational opportunities for all every student.
+Inclusion additionally brings general education teachers and ESE teachers together to plan for the best educational opportunities for every student.

-- There are three different classes for students with Autism.
-There is a Kindergarten through 2nd grade classroom staffed with the teacher, a behavior tech and a self care aide.
-There is a 3rd grade through 5th grade classroom staffed with the teacher, two behavior techs and a Para professional.
-The final class of autism student’s services is middle school students with Autism, and this class is staffed with the teacher, a behavior tech and a Para professional.
+· There are five different classes for students with Autism.
+There are two Kindergarten through 2nd grade classrooms, two 3rd grades through 5th grade classroom, and there is a 6th through 8th grade classroom.
+All classrooms are staffed with the teacher, a behavior tech and a self-care aide.
 Some of the students with autism are a part of the inclusion program, and they go to the general end classroom with support from ESE staff in the general end classrooms.

-- The remaining students with disabilities at SGA are inclusion students from K- 8th grade.
-The students out in inclusion have learning disabilities, intellectual, speech and or language impairments as well as a disability called “other health impaired”.
+· The remaining students with disabilities at SGA are inclusion students from K- 8th grade.
+The students out in inclusion have learning disabilities, Visual Impairments, intellectual, speech and or language impairments as well as a disability called “other health impaired”.
 Students are other health impaired has medical or mental health diagnosis that affects their ability to access the curriculum in the general end classroom.
-We have ESE staff that works with these students in inclusion from Kindergarten through the 8th grade.
-There is a student support specialist on staff that works with the middle school inclusion students.
+We have ESE staff that works with these students in inclusion from kindergarten through the 8th grade.